QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 Java is a well-known [object-oriented](/programming-languages/_paradigm/oo.md) programming language.
 It's maintained and owned by Oracle 🍵.

 Java was designed as a cross-platform language.
 We write code once, and on any operating system, we would have the same output.
-This is done by executing the code on a virtual machine called **JVM**.
+This is done by executing the code on a virtual machine called the **JVM**.

 ➡️ The current version is **Java 21** (2023).
 The last [LTS](files/download.md#lts-jdk) is **Java 21**.